 Q: How much does a class cost?

 A: Inmates to Entrepreneur classes are free to attend.
-Our online course, Starter U, is also free to take.
+Our self-paced course, Starter U, is also free to take.

 Q: I have entrepreneurship experience.
 How can I become an instructor?